C4ptainCrunch/thesis/source/index.rst

 Relevant data from the match is then available in the following variables:
  * :code:`duration` is the total duration of the game in seconds,
  * :code:`depth` is the number of moves played by both agents,
- * :code:`score` is a 2-tuple of score of South followed by the score of North,
+ * :code:`score` is a 2-tuple of the score of South followed by the score of North,
  * :code:`winner` is :code:`0` if South won, :code:`1` if North won and :code:`None` if the game was a draw.